-As he went to the free-throw line on Friday night, the "MVP" chants rained down from the crowd.
-He took a deep breath, lined up the shot, and made his free throw for the three-point play.
+As he went to the free-throw line on Friday night, the "MVP" chants shook the rafters at Chase Center.
+He took a deep breath, lined up the shot, and made the free throw for a three-point play.
 He had a career-high 21 points on the night, shooting 10-14 with 12 rebounds to help the Golden State Warriors beat the Dallas Mavericks 126-117 in Game 2 of the Western Conference Finals.
-But it was a million things that he did around the ball, that will never show up on the stat sheet, that set him apart.
+But it was a million things that he did around the ball, that will never show up on the stat sheet, which set him apart.

 Immediately after the game, the cameras found him.
 It wasn't Stephen Curry.
 It wasn't Klay Thompson, Andrew Wiggins or Jordan Poole, all of whom had double-digit games on Friday night.

 Ladies and gentlemen, it was Mr. Kevon Looney.

 You could copy and paste a summary of the Warriors' start to Game 2 from any number of games throughout the playoffs and regular season: Golden State got off to a slow start and turned the ball over frequently.
 (The Dubs would have 13 turnovers on the night, but the Mavs would have 12.)

 Dallas went on to control the first half of the game, and unlike Game 1, got some serious productivity from the rest of their starting lineup.
 Jalen Brunson had 36 points and was 5-7 from three with 7 rebounds; Reggie Bullock had 21 points, and was 6-7 from three.
 Luka Doncic would score 42 points on the night, leading all players.

 The Mavericks led by as much as 19, and it looked like they might run away with Game 2.

 The Warriors started to chisel away at the lead in the third quarter.